 This newsletter was created by two former female NBC journalists who realized that women were too busy to keep up with the headlines and that negatively affected them at work.
 Monday through Friday they deliver a quick “skim” of the top news stories with links if you want a deeper dive on a particular topic.
 They’re smart, sarcastic, and even cover sports news so you have something to say no matter who you’re talking business with.

 If social media is important to your business, the dash gives the freshest content around.
-Instead of scaring readers that everything is changing again… they give expert advice on how the change may affect your business and the best tactics to leverage the latest rollout on Facebook, Twitter, Instagram, and the myriad of other social media platforms.
+Instead of scaring readers that everything is changing again… they give expert advice on how the change may affect your business and the best tactics to leverage the latest rollout on Facebook, Twitter, Instagram, and the myriad of other social media platforms, such as using sites like https://useviral.com to grow your following.
 I value the expertise and brevity of this weekly newsletter from the geniuses at MeetEdgar.
+That sort of advice would be extremely useful for any businesses that are wanting to grow their accounts with interesting content.
+Posting regularly is also a good idea.
+However, businesses that are still struggling might also want to consider using a Twitter growth service, such as Tweepi.
+To find out if Tweepi is legitimate, entrepreneurs could always do some research online to see if it’s safe to use.
+Hopefully, by using a growth service and posting good content, businesses should see an improvement on social media.

 I subscribed to The Hustle a few weeks ago, and I must say that I am impressed.
 They deliver daily stories from the realms of business, tech, and culture that are important to know about.
 The header image always amuses me, and I have already looked smarter by mentioning some of their stories to colleagues (and it’s hard to impress my CTO.)